 Local officials in the city of Plummer have identified a potential corridor through Plummer to continue the trail westward into Benewah County, Idaho.
-The trail will then need to continue through Benewah County to connect into the Palouse to Cascades State Park Trail at the Idaho-Washington border in Spokane County, Washington.
-The Milwaukee Road corridor travels between Plummer and Spokane County, and local farmers and property owners have had preliminary discussions on how to make this connection possible.
+The trail will then need to continue through Benewah County to connect into the Palouse to Cascades State Park Trail at the Idaho - Washington border in Spokane County, Washington.
+The Chicago, Milwaukee, St. Paul and Pacific Railroad (the Milwaukee Road) corridor travels between Plummer and Spokane County, and local farmers and property owners have had preliminary discussions on how to make this connection possible.
 The state of Idaho and local officials should continue to work with landowners through the Lovell Valley to find an opportunity to complete the 10.5-mile connection between the Trail of the Coeur d'Alenes and the Palouse to Cascades State Park Trail.